 In 1990, a USEPA contractor conducted a RFA of the Depot that identified 57 SWMUs/AOCs, also called restoration sites.
-After placement on the NPL in 1992 and during subsequent FFA negotiations, the Depot was broken into the following OUs as shown in Figure 1-2:
+After placement on the NPL in 1992 and during subsequent FFA negotiations, the Depot was broken into the following:

 - OU-1, Dunn Field;

 - OU-2, Southwest Quadrant, MI;

-- OU-3, Southeastern Watershed and Golf Course, MI:
+- OU-3, Southeastern Watershed and Golf Course, MI;

 - OU-4, North-Central Area, MI.